 Most commonly asked questions by a cat parent are;

-- why does my cat sleep on my chest
+- why does my cat sleep on my chest?

-- why does my cat sleep on my bed
+- why does my cat sleep on my bed?

-- why does my cat sleep on my head
+- why does my cat sleep on my head?

 Cats are by far the most fascinating of all household pets.
-They have intricate emotions, intuitions, and attitudes.
-If you are a “cat parent” it is more likely that you have woken up more than once to find your adorable furball curled up on your head like a luxurious mink head cap.And that’s not the only weird place our feline friends like to sleep.
+They have intricate emotions, intuitions, and attitudes that make them mysterious and endearing.
+If you are a “cat parent” it is likely you have woken up more than once to find your adorable furball curled up on your head like a luxurious mink head cap!
+And that’s not the only weird place our feline friends like to sleep.

-5 Reasons Why do Cats Sleep on You
+5 Reasons; Why do Cats Sleep on You?

 Ever noticed how first thing in the morning, your furry chum loves to sprawl in the sun soaking up the heat?
 Cats love to rest in warm places.
 This is because their basal temperature is 102 degrees Fahrenheit which is higher than our 98.7 degrees Fahrenheit.
 The feline body needs to maintain this temperature for optimal metabolism which means they require a secondary heat source.
 Since there are no sun rays in the night, your mouser will need to find a heat source.
 That being said, our body temperature rises when we sleep.
-Most of the body heat escapes from our heads.
-Now, do you see the connection?
+Most of the body heat escapes from our heads- are you beginning to see the connection?
 You need to lose heat and fluffball needs to absorb some.
 Looks like our feline friends already did the math!

 Did you know kitty sleeps for close to 16 hours a day?
 If you are going to sleep for 2 thirds of the day, you need superior comfort.
 Comfort for your mouser is an umbrella term for everything that is conducive for her siesta; warmth, security, familiar sounds and smells and, well, comfort.
 Sure, little mittens have the option of sleeping on the laundry, sofa or her cat bed but even she knows nothing beats a warm lap, chest or belly under warm plush blankets.